-Volunteer Camping is an area where volunteers at Roskilde Festival can sleep.
-The area is comprised of the fields around Darup Sports Centre in the western end of the festival area.
+Volunteer Camping is your opportunity to sleep in quiet surroundings in the same area as other volunteers at Roskilde Festival.
+Booking of access must be done via People.
+The area consists of the football fields at Darup Sports Center at the western end of the festival site.

-Volunteer Camping is divided into areas with different opening hours.
+Volunteer Camping is divided into areas with different opening and closing times:

 If you have questions regarding the locations or the opening hours, please contact the service hosts in the area.